 There are only 8 places available on this workshop so don’t leave it too long to register!

 This workshop runs for 8 weeks.
 You will be expected to attend every week.

 What are the next steps?

 If you or someone you know, may be a candidate for this Overcoming Perfectionism workshop, here’s what you need to do:

 - Contact me using the button below, or email me to arrange a 30-minute telephone assessment.
-The purpose of this preliminary assessment is to assess your suitability for the workshop, and to ensure there are no other mental health problems that might make it difficult for you to participate fully in the group, i.e., if you are suffering with moderate-severe depression, I might suggest a few individual therapy sessions before commencing the workshop.
+The purpose of this preliminary assessment is to assess your suitability for the workshop and to ensure there are no other mental health problems that might make it difficult for you to participate fully in the group, i.e., if you are suffering from moderate-severe depression, I might suggest a few individual therapy sessions before commencing the workshop.

-- A deposit of £320 is due at the time of registration & the balance is due at least one month prior to the start date, the balance will be due.
+- A deposit of £320 is due at the time of registration & the balance is due at least one month prior to the start date.
 Once this payment is received, a written confirmation and invoice will be sent to you confirming your place on this workshop.